• Skip to primary navigation

 Instructions

-5. In a bowl combine cocoa powder, maple syrup, and vanilla extract.
+• In a bowl combine cocoa powder, maple syrup, vanilla extract and salt if using.
 Maple syrup should be room temperature to prevent mixture from becoming too thick.

 More Snacks